Policy 7-002: Patents and Inventions

 of this Policy.
 A faculty member is not performing or managing research for purposes

-of this Policy when he or she merely advises students in the performance of their
+of this Policy when the faculty member merely advises students in the performance

-independent or student-initiated research and otherwise makes no inventive contribution
+of their independent or student-initiated research and otherwise makes no inventive

-in connection with the research.
-The University often performs clinical studies or
+contribution in connection with the research.
+The University often performs clinical

-other, similar services for which the University is paid a fee.
-Under these circumstances,
+studies or other, similar services for which the University is paid a fee.
+Under these

-the University might agree in contracts related to these arrangements that resulting
+circumstances, the University might agree in contracts related to these arrangements

-inventions, if any, will belong to the outside party purchasing such services.
-Under
+that resulting inventions, if any, will belong to the outside party purchasing such

-these circumstances, such services will be deemed University research for purposes
+services.
+Under these circumstances, such services will be deemed University research

-of this Policy 7-002; however, ultimate ownership of any resulting intellectual property
+for purposes of this Policy 7-002; however, ultimate ownership of any resulting intellectual

-- "Area of expertise" means, with respect to a faculty member (including regular faculty members and auxiliary faculty members), his or her specialized skills or expertise, as indicated by the instructional, clinical and research activities the faculty member performs, or has performed, on the University's behalf.
+- "Area of expertise" means, with respect to a faculty member (including regular faculty members and auxiliary faculty members), specialized skills or expertise, as indicated by the instructional, clinical and research activities the faculty member performs, or has performed, on the University's behalf.